rbcprolabs/dpm/README.md

   post_upgrade: echo ":)"
 ```

-Installed dependencies with executables will automatically be
+Installed dev dependencies with executables will automatically be
 filled in to the `PATH` during script execution.

 Then, in your project root, you can run: